Kuninoto/42_ft_transcendence/lvl_6_ft_transcendence/NOTES.md

 user avatars can be retrieved with

-GET /api/users/avatars/<avatar_url>
+GET /api/users/avatars/<avatar>

-avatar_url can be found on the user's table
+avatar can be found on the user's table